 Modified Gross Lease

-A modified gross lease, also referred to as a modified net lease, finds a middle ground between a gross lease and a net lease.
+A modified gross lease is a type of lease, also referred to as a modified net lease.
+It stands somewhere between a gross lease and a net lease.

-In it, some of the building or property expenses are borne by the tenant while the remaining is borne by the landlord with no single party responsible for all the operating costs.
-As an instance we can consider this: In a modified gross lease, the tenant may pay CAM costs while the landlord may take up taxes and insurance.
+But, in a modified lease, along with the base rent, the tenant also pays some of the building or property expenses while the landlord takes up to pay the remaining costs.
+Both parties divide the responsibility between them for payment.
+And no single party remains responsible for all the operating costs.
+For example, in a typical modified gross lease, the tenant may pay CAM (Common Area Maintenance) costs while the landlord pays taxes and insurance.

-This type of a real estate rental agreement is signed when multiple tenants are occupying a property or building.
-There are different ways in which single bills are divided among tenants.
-For example, let’s say the total water utility bill of a building with 10 tenants is $5,000 a year.
-If there are no separate meters to measure usage, the tenants may pay either pay an equal amount of $500 each or proportional to the area that they occupy in the building.
+Where multiple tenants occupy a property or building, a modified gross lease is a preferable type of commercial real estate lease agreement.
+Single bills amongst the tenants could be divided in different ways.
+For example, let’s say the total water utility bill of a building with five tenants is $5,000 a year.
+If there are no separate meters to measure usage, the tenants may pay either an equal amount of $1,000 each or proportional to the area they occupy.

-For a tenant, a modified gross lease can be attractive as it leaves the landlord responsible for the upkeep of the building and stay involved instead of leaving the activity to tenants.
-Further, tenants get more control over whichever cost they are responsible for paying, given the terms of the lease.
+For a tenant, a modified gross lease can be attractive as it leaves the landlord responsible for the upkeep of the building.
+Thus tenants can concentrate on their business rather than deploying resources for maintenance.
+Further, tenants get more control over whichever cost they are responsible for paying, given the lease terms.

-A modified gross lease may not be in tenants’ favor if the situation outlined in pros to the landlord is reversed.
-For instance, the landlord, who may be responsible for taking care of the maintenance and repairs of the exterior of the property, may not do so a standard desired by the tenants.
-This may be detrimental to those occupants for whom a pleasing exterior is crucial to increase their appeal to clients.
+A modified gross lease may not be in the tenants’ favor if the landlord is lazy or has little interest or indifference to the upkeep of the property.
+For instance, the landlord, who is responsible for taking care of the repairs and maintenance of the exterior of the property, may not do so as per the desired standard.
+It may be detrimental to occupants for whom a pleasing surface is crucial to increase their appeal and sales to clients.

-If the landlord underestimates the operating cost, especially CAM costs, it is likely to result in a poorly maintained interior of the building and can significantly add to the costs of maintenance and upkeep for the landlord once a tenant leaves.
+If the landlord underestimates the operating cost, especially CAM costs, it may result in a poorly maintained interior of the building.
+It can significantly add to maintenance and upkeep costs for the landlord once a tenant leaves.

-It is important to note that the classification of the type of lease as a net lease, gross lease, or modified gross lease is a broad one and a deeper study of the rental agreement is essential to ensure that one completely understands the terms laid down in it and their implications.
+This classification of the type of lease as a net lease, gross lease, or modified gross lease is a broad one.
+And a more in-depth study of the rental agreement is essential to ensure that one completely understands the terms laid down in it and their implications.